SagarRaghuvanshi31/Linux/README.md

 - **Delete a folder with data** <br>

-This command is use to delete a folder with data <br>
+Run this command to delete a folder with data <br>

 rm = remove <br>
 -rf = (-r = recursive, f = forcefully) <br>